NREL/api-umbrella/docs/server/db-config.md

     ```

 - Elasticsearch 2
-  - API Umbrella is using Elasticsearch 2.3
+  - API Umbrella can be used with an Elasticsearch 2 instance by setting the following config option in `/etc/api-umbrella/api-umbrella.yml`:

+    ```yaml
+    elasticsearch:
+       api_version: 2
+    ```